Each time you pay your staff you should carry out the following tasks.

 You will have to pay into the pension scheme unless they are:

-If any of your staff ask to leave your pension scheme within one month of being put into it, you need to stop taking money out of their pay and arrange a full refund of what has been paid to date.
+Your staff can choose to leave your pension scheme after being put into one.
+If they do ask to leave within one month of being put into a scheme, this is known as opting out.
+Many pension providers will manage the opt out process on your behalf, speak to your provider if you're unsure.
+If any of your staff opt out, you need to stop taking money out of their pay and arrange a full refund of what has been paid to date.
 This must happen within one month of their request.

 You must keep records of how you’ve met your legal duties, including:

-You must keep these records for six years and requests to leave the pension scheme for four years.
+You must keep these records for six years except for requests to leave the pension scheme which must be kept for four years.

 Every three years you’ll need to put staff back into your pension scheme if they have left it, and if they meet the criteria to be put into a pension scheme.
 This is known as re-enrolment.
 We will write to you in advance of your re-enrolment date to explain more.